brickpop/secrets/README.md

 .secrets-map.yaml
 ```

-For each variable in `keys`, `secrets resolve` checks the map file first.
-If no mapping exists, the variable name is used directly as the store key.
+`secrets resolve` checks this file first.
+If no mapping exists for a key, the variable name is used directly as the store key.
+The `.secrets.yaml` is still the source of truth for which variables the project needs — the map file is purely personal.

 ## Justfile integration